Chevrolet Spark: M100 (1998–2000)

 The production of Daewoo Matiz started in 1998, and it was marketed in South Korea and many European markets, internally designated the M100.
 The exterior design is based on the Italdesign Lucciola, a 1993 concept evolved from the 1992 Italdesign Cinquecento concept by Fabrizio Giugiaro at Italdesign, which had been rejected by Fiat.
 The 0.8-litre gasoline engine and the transmission were carryovers from the Daewoo Tico, but as of 2013 used a multipoint fuel injection system.
 Engineering was carried out at Daewoo's Worthing Technical Centre in England.
 The car became the best selling Daewoo model in Europe and in India for the next four years.

-It was developed on the basis of the Daewoo Tico under license of the Suzuki Alto, with which both Tico and Matiz share mechanicals and suspensions.
+It was based on the Daewoo Tico, a licensed-built Suzuki Alto, with which both Tico and Matiz share mechanicals and suspensions.
 From this origin was derived its characteristic narrow width, imposed by the Japanese kei car tax category.

 The Matiz was launched with just a 0.8-litre straight-three engine, derived from the Suzuki F8B.
 It developed a maximum power of 51 hp and a maximum torque of 68.5 Nm, and had a combined consumption of 6.4 L/100 km.
 It had a top speed of 144 km/h and could reach 100 km/h in 17 seconds.
 This engine was developed from the Suzuki unit used in the Tico by Tickford, a UK company based in Milton Keynes.
 The Tickford connection was acknowledged in the brochures distributed in UK showrooms.

 It was released with three trim levels: E, S, and SE.
 The latter had air conditioning, wheel covers, body-colored bumpers, rear spoiler, fog lights, and a stereo, with optional features such as roof rails, power steering, central locking, electric front windows, antilock brakes, and driver airbag.
 In certain markets, it was also available with an automatic transmission.